 Qantas – I haven’t flown to the UK with Qantas but did a 14 hour flight to South Africa with them and loved the entertainment, helpful staff and hot chocolate with marshmallows before bedtime.
 (Easily pleased, me.)

 The only airline I wouldn’t recommend is British Airways who I have had several bad experiences with regarding faulty planes, bad service and broken seats (it’s never fun staring at a blank screen for 10 hours!) so I wouldn’t go there again.
-I’m yet to try Emirates or Qatar but would like to.
+I’m yet to try Emirates or Qatar but will in the near future.

 Pick Your Transit Airport Smartly